Alec Baldwin pulled a gun trigger on set, concludes FBI

 The local court has so far not brought any charges against Baldwin, who was charged with manslaughter by the victim’s family, and is awaiting to obtain the actor’s phone records.

-Huchins died on October 21, 2021 from gunshot wounds he suffered while Baldwin was rehearsing during the filming of the film.
+Huchins died on October 21, 2021 from gunshot wounds he suffered while Baldwin rehearsed during the filming of the film.
 Rustin New Mexico, in the United States, with a gun that should have been empty, but was loaded.

 New Mexico authorities fined nearly $140,000 for sugarcane producers.
 Rust last April, among them, Baldwin himself, for failing to comply with security protocols.